 How Credit is Awarded

-If you have completed coursework at a University of Wisconsin or Wisconsin Technical College System campus, you can visit Transfer Wisconsin and use a variety of transfer tools to evaluate how your credits might transfer to your home campus.
+If you have completed coursework at a University of Wisconsin (UW) or Wisconsin Technical College System (WTCS) campus, you can evaluate how your credits might transfer to your home campus by visiting Transfer Wisconsin.

 Once you have been admitted as a transfer student and confirm your intention to enroll, your home campus will conduct a complete credit evaluation.
-Home campuses may accept transfer credit differently.
-Please speak with an enrollment adviser if you have questions.
+Home campuses may accept transfer credit differently and total credits awarded to you may vary by home campus.

 Bachelor’s Degree Applicants